brunomaga/brunomaga.github.io/_posts/2023-08-18-GPT-lite-DeepSpeed.md

 {: style="text-align:center; font-size: small;"}
 The *benchmark model*, a DNN with L layers of dimensionality W (right)

-The implementation of the benchmark model in `benchmark.py` is straightforward (for simplicity we chose `W` as input size and number of output classes):
+The implementation of the benchmark model in `benchmark.py` is straightforward:

 ```python
 ### benchmark.py